Under 2 hours

-Whether you’re using a gas chainsaw, cordless chainsaw or electric chainsaw, getting the tool started is a quick and simple task.
-This guide will walk you through the necessary steps and teach you how to start a chainsaw safely so you can begin cutting.
+This guide will walk you through the necessary steps and teach you how to start a chainsaw safely no matter what model you have.

-- Check the fuel supply, chain lubricant and the chain tension.
+- Check the chain lubricant and the chain tension.

 - Be sure the bar is away from all obstacles.

-- Place your right foot on the rear handle to keep in stable while starting.
+- Place one foot on the rear handle to keep your chainsaw stable during the starting process.

-- Turn the on/off switch to the "on" position and open the choke, which regulates the air-fuel mix to the engine.
+- Turn the on/off switch to the "on" position and open the choke.
+This regulates the air-fuel mix to the engine.

-- If your chainsaw has a fuel primer, press it several times until fuel can be seen in the bulb.
+- Press the fuel primer button several times if your chainsaw model has one until fuel can be seen in the bulb.
 When pressed, the fuel primer creates a vacuum that draws fuel from the tank and into the carburetor.

-- Hold the saw’s upper handle with one hand and use the other hand to pull up on the start cord.
-It should be a smooth, quick stroke.
+- Hold the saw’s upper handle with one hand.
+Use the other hand to pull up on the start cord.
+Aim for a quick, smooth stroke.

 - Allow the engine to idle for about a minute to get warm.

-Test the operation of the chain brake, just before you’re ready to start cutting.
+- Test the operation of the chain brake just before you’re ready to start cutting.
 To do this, release the chain brake and allow the chain to turn.
-Then engage the brake and ensure that the chain stops.
-If the brake is in working order, get into position, release the brake and begin cutting.
+Engage the brake and ensure that the chain stops.

 - Connect the power cord or the rechargeable battery to the electric chainsaw.

-- Place the chainsaw on the ground, with the bar clear of obstacles and bystanders a safe distance away.
+- Place the chainsaw on flat, level ground.
+Make sure the bar is clear of obstacles and bystanders are at a safe distance.